google-deepmind/mujoco/doc/XMLreference.rst

 :el-prefix:`default/` **joint** (?)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| This element sets the attributes of the dummy :ref:`joint <joint>` element of the defaults class.
+| This element sets the attributes of the dummy :ref:`joint <body-joint>` element of the defaults class.
 | All joint attributes are available here except: name, class.

 .. _default-geom: